joshgerdes/jekyll-uno/_drafts/azure-optimisation-engine.md

 A few hours after setting up the engine, you will get access to a Power BI dashboard and Log Analytic Workbooks with all Azure optimization opportunities, coming from both Azure Advisor and from custom recommendations included in the engine.

-These recommendations are then updated every 7 days and you can contribute with your own custom ones if needed.
+These recommendations are then updated every 7 days.

 > It is worth noting that Azure Optimisation Engine is **NOT** an official **Microsoft Product,** and as such is under no offical support, it was created and maintened by: Hélder Pinto, a Senior Customer Engineer for Microsoft and would like to take the opportunity to thank Hélder the amazing work he is doing with this product on a continous basis, and giving me his blessing to write this article, on which he has already done an amazing job documenting on Github.